How It Began

 In the backyard you immediately notice a well and a pear tree.
 From this well is drawn the natural water to fill the drinkers of the famous pigeons.
 Their hospitality to visitors is well-known, as is also their appreciation of punctuality.
 Anyone that visits must be punctual, as well as respectful of their schedule; this would not change even for the King of Belgium.

-Their lofts are as unassuming as their own home-small but efficient!
+The Lofts Their lofts are as unassuming as their own home-small but efficient!
 Everything has a use.
 No expensive or unwarranted materials.
 They are still the same as they were years ago-that is except for a very expensive alarm and security system.
 Charel mentioned that it was a shame that they had to use it nowadays.

 There are four sections built on the attic.
 The youngbird section and the nestbird section are below, and above are the two sections for the widowers.
 As soon as you enter the lofts, you notice how quiet it is.
 All the landing boards are on the southwest.
 There are also two lofts in the backyard.
 One of them is called "De Ren"; this is where the older birds are breeding.
 The other one is built with an aviary for the widowhood hens.
 Notice that all the race sections are situated directly under the tiles that cover the roof of the house.
 Several tiles made of glass take care of providing the light inside the sections.
 Because of the fact that between the shelves from which the sections are built and separated there is still a lot of room; you can say that the pigeons can take advantage of all the air that is inside the whole attic.
 So fresh air is always there.
-Many times the brothers have to remove the snow out of the sections.
-There's no need to close or open the ceiling in order to get more or less air for the pigeons.
+Many times the brothers have to remove the snow out of the sec

 "Those sections stay the same as they are, day or night, winter or summer," the brothers tell us.
 The most important thing is to keep the sections as clean as possible.
 If that's done seriously it's no problem to keep the birds healthy.
 Every time you enter the lofts they are as clean as can be.
 No matter how many people visit in a day, they always clean once again before someone else is allowed into the lofts.
 The floors always look as if you could eat from them.
 Once per week they use the vacuum cleaner so that there's no dust in the lofts, and besides that, they regularly take broom and brush to disinfect the lofts.
 Once every year they have the big cleaning and they brush everything with water and chloride.
-After that, all the walls are painted white again.
+After that, all the wa

 The Stockbirds of the Janssen Brothers